OluwatomilolaOsukoya/github-onboarding-workshop/classes/session-02-2026-07-11-azure-key-vault/azure-key-vault-Tomilola-Osukoya.md

 <!-- Write the main ideas covered in today's session -->

--Azure Key Vault is a cloud service that securely stores and manages secrets, encryption keys, and certificates.
+- Azure Key Vault is a cloud service that securely stores and manages secrets, encryption keys, and certificates.
--Defence in depth is a security strategy that applies multiple layers of protection to reduce the risk of unauthorised access.
+- Defence in depth is a security strategy that applies multiple layers of protection to reduce the risk of unauthorised access.
--Azure Key Vault supports role-based access control (Azure RBAC) and access policies to control who can access vault resources.
+- Azure Key Vault supports role-based access control (Azure RBAC) and access policies to control who can access vault resources.
--Managed identities eliminate the need to store credentials in application code by allowing Azure services to authenticate securely.
+- Managed identities eliminate the need to store credentials in application code by allowing Azure services to authenticate securely.
--Network security features such as firewalls, virtual networks, and private endpoints help restrict access to Key Vault.
+- Network security features such as firewalls, virtual networks, and private endpoints help restrict access to Key Vault.
--Soft Delete and Purge Protection safeguard secrets and keys from accidental or malicious deletion.
+- Soft Delete and Purge Protection safeguard secrets and keys from accidental or malicious deletion.

 ---